Direction Field Visualizer

 torxfor the independent variable. - Press Enter or click Update Field to redraw the arrows.

-- Click anywhere on the canvas to trace a solution curve through that point.
+- Click anywhere on the canvas to trace a solution curve through that point, or type an exact \((t_0, y_0)\) in the Initial condition box and press Add curve (keyboard-friendly).

 - Multiple curves use distinct colors automatically.